-Human controllers are remarkably capable, but they face inherent limitations:
+Human controllers are remarkably capable.
+But they face inherent limitations:

-- Cognitive load: Maximum safe traffic depends on controller workload
+- Cognitive load — Maximum safe traffic depends on controller workload

-- Consistency: Performance varies with fatigue, stress, and experience
+- Consistency — Performance varies with fatigue, stress, and experience

-- Information processing: Limited ability to integrate multiple data sources simultaneously
+- Information processing — Limited ability to integrate multiple data sources simultaneously

-- Prediction: Difficult to anticipate conflicts more than a few minutes ahead
+- Prediction — Difficult to anticipate conflicts more than a few minutes ahead

-- Optimization: Impossible to calculate truly optimal solutions in real-time
+- Optimization — Impossible to calculate truly optimal solutions in real-time

-Arrival Manager (AMAN)
+Arrival Managers (AMAN)

 AI-powered arrival managers sequence aircraft approaching busy airports.
 These systems: